-RECOM RECOMMENDED BOOKS Sr. no. Name Author(s) Publisher 1 Introduction to Environmental Barret, E.C. and John Wiley and Sons Remote Sensing Curits, L.F.
-Inc. New York 2 Space Remote Sensing System Introduction Chern, H.S.
-Academic Press Inc. New York 3 Remote Sensing and Image Interpretation Lillesand, T.M. and Kiefer, R.W.
-John Wiley and Sons Inc. New York 4 Remote Sensing: Methods and Applications Hard, R.M.
-John Wiley and Sons Inc. New York 5 Manual of Remote Sensing Reeves, R.G., Ansom, A. and David Landen 8/11
+RECOMMENDED BOOKS Sr. no. Name Author(s) Publisher 1 Introduction to Environmental Barret, E.C. and John Wiley and Sons Remote Sensing Curits, L.F.
+Inc. New York 2 Space Remote Sensing System Chern, H.S.
+Academic Press Inc. Introduction and the second se New York 3 Remote Sensing and Image Lillesand, T.M. and John Wiley and Sons Interpretation Kiefer, R.W.
+Inc. New York 4 Remote Sensing: Methods and Hard, R.M.
+John Wiley and Sons Applications Inc. New York 5 Manual of Remote Sensing Reeves, R.G., Ansom, Filling I & Charles & State A. and David Landen

-Course Code CSE476-18 Course Title Big Data Type of Course OE LTP 300 Credits 3 Course Prerequisites Knowledge of Database Management System.
-Course Objectives To understand big data analytics as the next wave for busic (CO) looking for competitive advantage, To understand the financial v of big data analytics, To explore tools and practices for working big data, To understand how big data analytics can leverage into a key component, To understand how to mine the data, To learn about stream computing, To know about the research that requires the integration of large amounts of data. and a second sec
+Course Code CSE476-19 Course Title Big Data Type of Course OE LTP 300 Credits 3 Course Prerequisites Course Prerequisites Knowledge of Database Management System.
+Course Objectives To understand big data analytics as the next wave for businesses (CO) looking for competitive advantage, To understand the financial value of big data analytics, To explore tools and practices for working with big data, To understand how big data analytics can leverage into a key component, To understand how to mine the data, To learn about stream computing, To know about the research that requires the integration of large amounts of data.
+SYLLABUS